THE STATE OF MONTANA, PLAINTIFF AND RESPONDENT, v. SHERRY RILEY, DEFENDANT AND APPELLANT.

 Evidence also was introduced that members would compete with each other in carrying out the discipline policies in an attempt to please DeLorme.
 Testimony showed that adult members, including DeLorme and the appellant, sat around in a circle and placed a number of small children in the center.
 Whichever adult a child went to was expected to spank the child and place him back in the center of the circle.
 Children as young as five months were subjected to this treatment.

 Appellant was a central figure in the enforcement of the church discipline policy.
 She told Pat Lewis, one of the mothers, that Lewis had no authority over her own children and was not to discipline them.
 Appellant served as disciplinarian when DeLorme was away and undertook the job of disciplining the Lewis children as well as other children of the commune.
-Beatings were inflicted on the children with a bluegreen fiberglass stick or with an electrical cord and thereafter the children often were hosed down with cold water.
+Beatings were inflicted on the children with a blue-green fiberglass stick or with an electrical cord and thereafter the children often were hosed down with cold water.
 James Gill was one of these children.

 The appellant disciplined James on several occasions, both with the fiberglass stick and the electrical cord because he refused to eat.
-According to the testimony of Pat Lewis, appellant hosed James down after one beating and made him stand in mud for "an hour or so."
-Another witness, Takkeal, testified that he saw the appellant beat James for "a couple of hours" for refusing to eat and that afterwards James was bruised and appeared unconscious.
-These incidents occurred prior to the move of the commune to Montana in the fall of 1980.
+According to the testimony of Pat Lewis, appellant hosed James down after one beating and made him

 James Gill was, throughout his short life, a sickly child.
-He suffered from sickle cell anemia, a hereditary circulation disorder.
+He suffered from sickle cell anemia, an hereditary circulation disorder.
 This condition was known to the church leaders, including the appellant.
-Dr. Kenneth Mueller, who testified at the trial as an expert in pediatrics and forensic pathology, stated that the disease was "relatively moderate" and that the child would not have died of that disease alone.
-However, he testified that as a result of the beatings about 20 percent of the child's blood volume seeped from broken blood vessels into the surrounding tissue.
-This blood loss produced a shock-like effect which, in combination with the sickle cell disease, led to James Gill's death.
+Dr. Kenneth Mueller, who testified at the trial as an expert in pediatrics and forensic pathology, stated that the disease was “relatively moderate” and that the child would not have died of that disease alone.
+However, he testified that as a result of the beatings about 20 percent of the child‘s blood volume seeped from broken blood vessels into the surrounding tissue.
+This blood loss produced a shock-like effect which, in combination with the sickle cell disease, led to James Gill‘s death.

 In the late fall of 1980, the church moved from Wapato, Washington, to Glasgow and Poplar, Montana.
-The Rileys, the Gills and *1276 several other members moved into three units of a motel in Glasgow.
+The Rileys, the Gills and several other members moved into three units of a motel in Glasgow.
 They stayed at the motel until sometime in December.
 Then they gave up two of the units and moved those families, including the Gills, to Poplar where they occupied mobile homes.
 The appellant and her family kept one unit until January 2, 1981.

 Richard Dick, a church member, testified that during the period they were all together in Glasgow he observed the appellant and Don Howtopat beat James with an electrical cord and a stick and that this beating seemed to weaken James.